guibec/rpgcraft/README.md

 - The Unity collision system is not used to track collision.
 -- This is because it is a physics based system, which was overkill.
 - The `CollisionManager` takes care of associating each `Entity` with a `Chunk`.
 This is an optimization for collision to prevent checking for collision between entities that can't touch each other.
-- Collisions detection is dynamic, it should be impossible for an object to tunnel through another object without colliding -- Two collided objects will be replaced so that they don't collide.
+- Collisions detection is dynamic, it should be impossible for an object to tunnel through another object without colliding.
+-- `OnTouch` will be called on your entity if it has collided.
+You can use this to perform action such as picking up item, or sending damage events.
+-- Two collided objects will be replaced so that they don't collide.
 This is done through a recalage algorithm that pushes back objects.
 - Some of the collision code handling the main player is in `GameManager`.
 - The game will side-step the player if colliding on the side, to allow for better navigation, similar to Zelda 1.
 - Animation code is custom and is done through the `EntityRender` class -- EntityRender: Contains a list of animation (by names) and a sequence of frames for the animation.
 -- Enemies expect the following animations: `Left`, `Right`, `Up` and `Down`.

+## UI
+- The UIManager lives in a different scene `UI`.
+-- This was done so that we could change the main scene while still keeping the UI alive.
+- The UIManager handles the UI overlay of the game.
+It expects to find certain assets by name.
+- The DynamicText feature is an API that allows you to display text on the screen.

+## Managers

-## GameManager
+### GameManager
 - Responsible for the state of the game.
 Drives everything else.

-## AudioManager
+### AudioManager
 - Contains the music and SFX asset references.
 - Contains API to Play and Stop audio.

-# CollisionManager
+### CollisionManager
 - APIs for detecting collision

-# DebugManager
+### DebugManager
 - General debugging functionalities.

-# DataManager
+### DataManager
 - Loads all game data, this includes:
   - `enemiesInfo.json`: Loots, what enemies give when they are killed.
   - `tilesInfo.json`: Describe tiles (texture, transformation, properties such as speed, passable, etc.)
 - Game data are all in json format
 - No custom editor for json data (yet).

-# EntityManager
+### EntityManager
--
+- All Entities register themselves with the EntityManager

+### Entity
+- Never call Unity built-in `Destroy` on an Entity, use `RequestDestroy` instead.
+-- This makes it so that the Entity is properly removed from the EntityManager and collision system.
+It also makes it so that the entity is never dangling within a game frame.
+It is only when the frame is over that the entities are cleaned up.

-# InputManager
+### InputManager
+- Handle mouse and keyboard input

-# ItemManager
+### ItemManager

-# RandomManager
+### RandomManager
+- Provides generic helpers to generate random numbers.
+- Currently only a single instance is used, but later on there should be different instance to allow deterministic simulation.

-# SpawnManager
+### SpawnManager
+- Spawn enemies on the screen according to game rules.
+- Is responsible for creating the Unity object when spawning.

-# TimeManager
+### TimeManager

-## Tile Rendering
-- TODO

-## Collision System
-- TODO

-## Game Object Management
-- TODO
+- Contains information about the current time, last frame time, etc.

-## Inventory System
+### Inventory System
-- TODO
+- Everything you can pickup in the game is defined in `ETile`.
+- Items are defined in `tilesInfo` and must match the enum value.
+**Improvement**
+-- Ideally this class would be self-generated OR;
+-- The inventory system should use string only and we get rid of `ETile` completely.